Sky360-Repository/dockerfiles/README.md

 `$ xhost +`

-`$ docker run -it --runtime=nvidia --gpus all --privileged --rm -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY sky360/simpletracker-cuda-ros2:1.0.0 bash`
+`$ docker run -it --runtime=nvidia --gpus all --privileged --rm -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY sky360/simpletracker-cuda-ros2:1.0.1 bash`

 When inside the container run simple tracker using the command below:

 1. `source /root/.bashrc` to source the ros2 install
-2. `./setup.sh` to setup and run the simple tracker ros2
+2. `./setup.sh` to setup dependencies for simple tracker ros2
+3. `./build.sh` to build simple tracker ros2

-**NOTE** if you see the following error: `/usr/bin/python3.10: No module named rosidl_adapter` in red, then run the following commands:
+**NOTE** if you see the following error: `/usr/bin/python3.10: No module named rosidl_adapter` in red, then rerun the following commands:

   1. `source /root/.bashrc` to source the ros2 install
   2. `./build.sh` to setup and run the simple tracker ros2

+Finally, launch the application using:

+4. `./launch.sh` to launch simple tracker ros2

 The video will run in a continous loop, so the only way to stop it is by using the command below.